Skip to content

 var migrationTimestamp = DateTime.UtcNow;

 The directive applies to the immediately following line.
-The rule slug is optional — without it, all rules are suppressed on the next line.
+The rule slug is required: a bare // codecharter-disable-next-line without a slug does not suppress anything.

 2. Suppression on the Same Line or the Line Above